A Guide to Paddling Portland Harbor

 Make your way to the South Portland side of the harbor.
 If you need to take a break and stretch, there’s a small beach on the South Portland side of the bridge, just east of the causeway.
 It’s not the most scenic beach, thanks to the electrical transformers nearby and the bridge traffic above, but it’s a good resting spot.
 You can also land alongside the public dock just under the bridge.

 Paddle along the South Portland side of the Fore River heading northeast.
 This side of the river isn’t as busy as the Portland side, so you can relax a bit more.
-The Coast Guard search and rescue station appears to the right, and beyond it a large marina with many docks and moorings.
-Can you find your dream boat?
+The Coast Guard station appears to the right, and beyond it a large marina with many docks and moorings.

 After the marina, one of the Portland Pipeline oil docks extends into the harbor, and there’s usually a barge there, and sometimes a tanker.
 After rounding this dock, the smallest lighthouse in Maine appears on the shore to the right.
 Constructed in 1886, Portland Breakwater Lighthouse is known by locals as “Bug Light”.
 It once sat at the end of a half-mile long breakwater, but during the Second World War, the land that is now Bug Light Park was filled in to create a shipbuilding yard.